ConsolidatedSky/NEFARAM/README.md

 When you first start your game animations will take a few seconds to register (T-Pose on NPCs).
 That is normal.

 ## Credits
-The Animonculary Team for AVO 1.3 which this modlist is built upon, perfect balance between graphics and performance
+The Animonculary Team for AVO 1.3 which this modlist is built upon

 All the mod authors whose mods are included here that put a lot of work into them